natict/linux-metrics/docs/io-usage.md

 ### Discussion

 - Why do we need an IO queue? what does it allow the kernel to perform?
-- Why the `svctm` and `%util` iostat fields are essentially useless in a modern environment?
+- Why the `svctm` and `%util` iostat fields are essentially useless in a modern environment? (read [Marc Brooker's excellent blog post](https://brooker.co.za/blog/2014/07/04/iostat-pct.html))

 ### Tools